Instructions for payroll

 This example shows how the data is formatted; we have supplied a number of directories full of such CSV files for testing purposes.

 In a new file named payroll.py, write each of the functions described below.
+Start by using import csv to gain access to the csv module.

 NOTE: Throughout your code, when using open, you should add newline='' as an argument if you are going to use csv.DictReader or csv.DictWriter to work with the file contents (which should be every time you use open).
 If you forget to do this, in some cases your output files may appear double-spaced.